Science Explains Why Introverts Have a Love-Hate Relationship With Socializing

-an introvert has a love-hate relationship with a party
+introverts have a love-hate relationship with socializing

 I’m an introvert, but I love going out to dinner with my friends and laughing so hard my face hurts.
 We take pictures, share silly jokes, and talk about embarrassing moments that are too funny to forget.
-Being around these good, honest people fills my soul.
+Being around these good, authentic people fills my soul.

 As we commiserate, we deepen our bonds, and I get the amazing feeling that I’m not going through life alone.
 My friends let me vent, teach me to laugh, and help me move on from the past.
 We talk about our children, our marriages, our mothers-in-law, and everything in between.
 We talk about our struggles and victories, our hopes and failures, our fears and dreams, and who we want to become in the future.
 For me, having friends and staying close to them is so fulfilling.

-So why do I always come home at the end of a fun night feeling completely exhausted?
+So why do I always come home at the end of a fun night feeling completely exhausted

 In other words, how can I love my friends but at the same time dread being around them?